-- The Arc of King County: Advocacy Program for People with Intellectual and Developmental Disabilities Come to Olympia with The Arc during the legislative session to talk with your representative - Self-Advocates in Leadership (SAIL): monthly meetings - People First of Washington regional meetings
+- The Arc of King County: Advocacy Program for People with Intellectual and Developmental Disabilities - Come to Olympia with The Arc during the legislative session to talk with your representative - Self-Advocates in Leadership (SAIL): monthly meetings - People First of Washington regional meetings

 The transition away from school also means a transition away from a structured week and time with friends.
 Try to establish regular activities that will continue beyond school to allow some continuity of routine and social connections.
-It is always best to establish these activities before graduation!
 Explore The Arc of King County resource guide for places who facilitate activities or consider hobbies and interests (e.g. Going for a walk, go bowling, rent a movie, etc.).